MikeKovarik/gulp-better-rollup/README.md

   gulp.src('lib/index.js')
     .pipe(sourcemaps.init())
     .pipe(rollup({
-      // notice there is no `input` option as rollup integrates into gulp pipeline
+      // There is no `input` option as rollup integrates into the gulp pipeline
       plugins: [babel()]
     }, {
-      // also rollups `sourcemap` option is replaced by gulp-sourcemaps plugin
+      // Rollups `sourcemap` option is unsupported.
+Use `gulp-sourcemaps` plugin instead
       format: 'cjs',
     }))
     // inlining the sourcemap into the exported .js file